folkertvanheusden/bf-compiler/README.md

 Invoke with:

-	python compile_brainfuck_to.py language < myprogram.bf
+	python compile_brainfuck_to.py language < myprogram.bf > myprogram.ext

-Replace language with the target language.
+Replace language with the target language and 'ext' by the appropriate extension.

 Run: